GCDigitalFellows/GCDRI_databases/dboutline.md

 ## Session 1
 ###Objectives:
 1. Develop a conceptual understanding of databases and SQL
-2. Learn basic SQL syntax for creating databases and executing queries
+2. Learn basic SQL syntax for building a database

 ####*What is a database?*